documentationfor yFiles for HTML 3.0.0.1

 Outdegree

-The number of outgoing edges at a node.
+The number of outgoing edges originating from a node.

 Example: node A has an outdegree of 2 (edges 2 and 3).